Guide To Use The Elementor for WordPress

 When you’ve purchased the Elementor plugin, go to your WordPress backend to add the plugin.
 Follow the prompts, and in no time, you will install the plugin into your WordPress backend.
 Easy Breezy.

-With the basics out of the way, let’s look out tips to help you make the most of the Elementor page builder WordPress plugin.
+With the basics out of the way, let’s look out for tips to help you make the most of the Elementor page builder WordPress plugin.

 8 Tips to Effectively Use the Elementor for WordPress Plugin